rweisssieker-xp/DB-Optimizer-AI/INNOVATIVE_FEATURES.md

 ## 🎉 **Conclusion**

-The Database Performance Optimizer provides an **unprecedented 28 features** that transform AX performance monitoring from reactive troubleshooting to proactive intelligence.
+The Database Performance Optimizer provides an **unprecedented 38 features** across 6 categories that transform database performance monitoring from reactive troubleshooting to proactive intelligence - **now across multiple database platforms!**

 **What Makes Us Unique:**
 - ✅ Only tool with genetic algorithms for optimization